MasegoM94/report-usage-forecasting/docs/privacy_policy.md

 ## 6. Deprecated Legacy Fields

 The following fields are deprecated.
-Do not use them in Sprint 6+ code.
+Do not use them in new or modified code.

 | Deprecated field | Module | Old definition | Canonical replacement |
 |---|---|---|---|